 - Cave and Basin: Take Roam Transit Route 4 from downtown Banff, or a short walk from the river will also get you there.

-- Lake Louise: Either Roam Transit Route 8X (fast) or 8S (scenic) will get you to Lake Louise.
+- Lake Louise: Roam Transit Route 8X (fast) or 8S (scenic) will get you to Lake Louise.

 Taxi: There are two taxi services available in town – Taxi Taxi and Banff Taxi (run by the same company).
-They have everything from cars to full-size sedans so most groups can be accommodated.
+They have everything from cars to full-size sedans, so most groups can be accommodated.

-Scooters: If walking isn’t your ‘thing’, you can ride around Banff in style on a Vespa or an e-bike!
+Scooters: If walking isn’t your ‘thing,’ you can ride around Banff in style on a Vespa or an e-bike!
 There are rentals by the hour or full-day rentals.
 Scooters are available at Banff By Scooter.

-Enjoying your time in Banff can be significantly affected by what you wear.
-Even though the summer months can see daytime highs of 25 degrees C, the evenings can be quite cool.
-And in the winter, don’t be surprised to see a few days where the thermometer reads as low as -40 degrees C. Come prepared with appropriate layers in order to squeeze in as many beautiful moments in nature as possible without feeling chilled!
+During the winter months, don’t be surprised to see a few days where the thermometer reads as low as -40 degrees C. So come prepared with appropriate layers to squeeze in as many beautiful moments in nature as possible without feeling chilled!

 Where to Stay in Banff